cambridge-cares/TheWorldAvatar/Deploy/stacks/AI4Healthcare/Stack_Deployment/README.md

 &nbsp;
 # 2. Spinning up the stack

 This section explains how to spin up the core stack.
-If using VSCode, ensure that all required VSCode extensions (e.g., Remote - SSH, Docker, and REST Client) are installed to enable all convenience scripts to function correctly.
+If using VSCode, ensure that all required VSCode extensions (e.g., [Remote - SSH], [Docker], and [REST Client]) are installed to enable all convenience scripts to function correctly.

 ## Spinning up the stack locally
 Before spinning up the stack using the [Stack manager], please provide the following files to the specified folder: